IanFinlayson/exploring-cs/chapter10.md

 10.8 Designing Programs with Functions
 --------------------------------------

-When writing programs that are long and complicated, it\'s a good idea to break the program up into functions.
+When writing programs that are long and complicated, it's a good idea to break the program up into functions.
 We start the program by thinking about what pieces we need.
 We then make functions for each of the pieces and write them one by one.
-This is sometimes called a \"divide and conquer\" approach because we divide the program into parts and
-\"conquer\" them one by one.
+This is sometimes called a "divide and conquer" approach because we divide the program into parts and "conquer" them one by one.

 In general each function should do one specific job.
 If a piece of code does more than one thing, you should consider splitting it up into